ciara-1/portfolio/Projects/Outpatient_CSV_Summary/project_description.md

 - Exported processed summaries to a new CSV with Python's built-in libraries only

 **Files Included:**
-- `Project3.py`: Processing and export logic
+- `Project3.py`: Python script with complete class implementation and test scenario
 - `Project3.csv`: Final output with computed metrics
 - `outpatient_sample.csv`: Sample dataset used